transparency-treasury/developer-hub/explore.md

 Output

-*  Output from this function is a JSON or XML file.
+* Output from this function is a JSON file.
 Example JSON output:

   * <a target='blank' href='https://api.transparency.treasury.gov/services/api/v1/cir/results?apiKey=DEMOKEY'>Try it Out!</a>

 Examples